Our Commitment to Integrity and Ethics

 What types of situations should I report?

-The EthicsPoint system allows Global Fund for Women employees, partners, and the people they work with to report any concerns or violations of our Safeguarding Commitment, or other concerns relating to our Anti-Bribery and Corruption policy.
+The EthicsPoint system allows Global Fund for Women employees, partners, and the people they work with to report any concerns or violations of policies, law, regulations, or ethical lapses.
+You will be asked to identify your report by one of fifteen issue types prepopulated in EthicsPoint.
+There is also an “other” issue type.

-When you observe or experience behavior that you believe violates Global Fund for Women’s Safeguarding Commitment or Anti-bribery and Corruption policy, we expect you to report it.
-We recognize, however, there may be circumstances where you are not able to, or comfortable with, reporting the issue directly to your manager or leadership team.
-This is why we use the EthicsPoint system.
+When you observe or experience behavior that you believe violates Global Fund for Women’s policies, we expect you to report it.
+We recognize, however, there may be circumstances where you are not able to, or comfortable with, reporting the issue directly to your manager, the Senior Director of Integrity and Compliance, or leadership team.
+This is why we have a Speak Up line.

 Why should I report what I know?
 What’s in it for me?